oakmac/standard-clojure-style-js/README.md

 ## Formatting Rules

+> NOTE: this is an incomplete list.
+I am working on a website that will document all of the formatting rules.
+20 Sep 2024

 - trim trailing whitespace (ie: `rtrim` every line)
 - ensure a single newline character (`\n`) at the end of the file
 - convert all tab characters to spaces (except tab characters inside of Strings)